HonorarPlus/cefpython/api/BrowserSettings.md

 ### dom_paste_disabled

 (bool) Controls whether DOM pasting is supported in the editor via `execCommand("paste")`.
 The |javascript_access_clipboard_disallowed| setting must also be set (to true or false).
 Also configurable using the --disable-javascript-dom-paste switch.

-### file_access_from_file_urls_allowed

-(bool) Controls whether file URLs will have access to other file URLs.
-Also configurable using the --allow-access-from-files switch.
-Other similar switches are: --allow-file-access and --allow-file-access-from-files.

 ### inherit_client_handlers_for_popups